How to Raise Your Happiness Level

 Furthermore, whichever of these two options we are acting upon, is the one we are choosing.
 And since we are choosing it by the very act of acting upon it, this ultimately means that if we are not feeling inner joy and outer happiness, we have chosen to not feel such.
 This might be a bit hard to admit and accept but denial of this law/fact will only further deny us the joy and happiness we long for.
 And, once again, if we choose to continue in this mode of denial, then it confirms–even more–that we are choosing to be unhappy and depressed.

 To choose differently takes courage–especially because it means breaking old patterns of unhappiness and depression that we are used to and even addicted to.
-And changing this could mean shaking up a lot of old, predictable areas of our life.
+Changing this could mean shaking up a lot of old, predictable areas of our lives.
 Which includes saying “no” to the old ways, and learning to take responsibility for how we feel.
 But most people prefer blaming others for how they feel.

 Rate Your Happiness Level